 - Related Entries

 Recognition presupposes a subject of recognition (the recognizer) and an object (the recognized).
-Before asking what kind of subjects and objects of recognition are possible (1.2) this entry discusses what it means to “recognize” and how it differs from neighboring concepts such as “identification” and “acknowledgment” (1.1).
+Before asking what kind of subjects and objects of recognition are possible (1.2) this entry discusses the meaning of “recognition” and how it differs from neighboring concepts such as “identification” and “acknowledgment” (1.1).

 It has been argued that focusing on the idea of mutuality may limit the scope of recognition too much.
 Rather, we should distinguish between a narrow understanding of recognition based on the feature of mutuality and a wide understanding grounded in the idea of adequate regard (Laitinen 2010).
 The latter reading emphasizes that by affirming a valuable feature of any entity (i.e., also of animals and even inanimate nature, not only of persons) we properly ‘recognize’ it regardless of whether the recognized object realizes this fact (or is even able to do so).
 Thus, the wide understanding allows for many objects of recognition that cannot themselves be subjects of recognition.
 However, so far this constitutes a minority position.